top of page

 4. MUSICAL NATIONALISM

 Nationalism appeared in the mid-19th century, because this was a time of territorial aspirations and wars.
-Many countries were traditionally influenced by Italian, German and French music.
-Nationalist composers break free from that influence and begin to value their own traditions.
+Musical nationalism breaks with the influence of Italian, German and French music, as it begins to value its own traditions.
 They reflect their national identity using folk songs, dances, legends, etc. They use folklore in two different ways: by literally copying the sources or by imitating its characteristic musical features.

 Composers